|

 the most important time for reinforcing good litter box habits.

+surroundings.
 A frightened cat will not seek out the litter box.
-Confinement to a very small area

 approximately the size of a master bathroom is an intelligent and kind